Nick Kyrgios: Current public perception

-Opinions on Kyrgios held by other tennis professionals
+Opinions held by other tennis professionals

 Players, coaches and commentators

 John Newcombe, former Australian world No. 1 in both singles and doubles, remarked that: "Nick is an exceptional talent and he doesn't beat to the same drum as everyone else – he's a real individual."

-Tim Henman, former British No.1 (1996, 1999–2005) prior to Andy Murray, stated that: "Kyrgios is a performer, an entertainer and will go out and play the tennis he is capable of.
+Tim Henman, former British No.1 (1996, 1999–2005) stated that: "Kyrgios is a performer, an entertainer and will go out and play the tennis he is capable of.
 He can beat anyone because he is seriously talented.
 He is a bit different and speaks his mind."

-Paul Annacone, Roger Federer's former coach, has been quoted as saying: "I think Nick is the most talented player since Roger jumped on the scene”.
+Paul Annacone, Roger Federer's former coach, has been quoted as saying: "I think Nick is the most talented player since Roger jumped on the scene".

 Novak Djokovic after beating Kyrgios in the 2022 Wimbledon final: "I really respect you a lot.
 I think you are a phenomenal tennis player and athlete, an amazing talent."

-Coco Gauff, during a press-conference at Flushing Meadows, praised Kyrgios for practicing with her at the Miami Open despite already having concluded a two-hour long practice with Frances Tiafoe, noting that:“I know there's things on the court that he does that people don't agree with.
-I probably don't agree with some things,” Gauff said.
-“But it's just things like [hitting with a young kid] that stands out for me."
+Coco Gauff, during a press-conference at Flushing Meadows, praised Kyrgios for practicing with her at the Miami Open despite already having concluded a two-hour long practice with Frances Tiafoe, noting that:"I know there's things on the court that he does that people don't agree with.
+I probably don't agree with some things," Gauff said.
+"But it's just things like [hitting with a young kid] that stands out for me."

 "It's just moments like that that people don't really see about him.
 So I think people paint him as a bad guy.
 I feel around the grounds, at least my experience of him, he's not."

 "If he keeps it up, I think he can go far ...
 I always, always root for him, no matter who he's playing, to be honest."

+Lee McKenzie, who conducts immediate post-match interviews with winning players in front of the crowd on Centre Court at Wimbledon, was quoted as saying: "He is fascinating.
+I did a lot of interviews with him at Wimbledon last year (in 2022).
+I was the first person on court.
+I stood back and actually Nick noticed this and he looked over from his chair and just sort of gave me a little nod and waved me on.
+That was perfect and I went on and we did a great interview.
+I just think he respected the fact that I had given him space and we just did this lovely interview.”